 Your Uncle Niall.

-For more on Rory Staunton and the Rory Staunton Foundation's work click here.
+For more on Rory Staunton and the work of End Sepsis: The Legacy of Rory Staunton, click here.

-This is a public service announcement about sepsis created by Rory's family, who run the Rory Staunton Foundation:
+This is a public service announcement about sepsis created by Rory's family:

 * Originally published in 2014, updated in 2022.